BioPhoton/ngRe/README.md

 Following things are done under the hood:
 - It uses a caching method like `ReplaySubject` does to handle late subscribers.
 - The property i.e. `onInit$` gets an observable assigned, not a subject.
-- Single shot life cycle hooks complete after the first notification similar to http requests from `HttpClient`
+- Single-shot life cycle hooks complete after the first notification similar to HTTP requests from `HttpClient`

 ### selectChange RxJS Operator

 **``**

 An operators `selectChange` to select a specific slice from `SimpleChange`.
-This operator can used in combination with `onChanges$`.
+This operator can be used in combination with `onChanges$`.

 It also provides a very early option to control the forwarded values.